 For all ages, the Kidpower Safety Rules are that touch, teasing, and play for fun or affection should be:

 - Safe so that no one gets hurt

 - OK with Each Person so that each person says “yes”.
 We need to notice when people change their minds or start to say “No” with their bodies or words.
-We need to remember that people who are scared, sick, over-tired, drunk, or otherwise impaired cannot say yes)
+We need to remember that people who are scared, sick, over-tired, drunk, or otherwise impaired cannot say, “Yes.”